rubricsoftware/rubric_server/docs/Rubricoin_Tokens.md

 Example Scenario
 -----------------------------
-A Rubric Client (RC) wants to store a Rubroic Object (RO) for one year so they contratc with a Rubric (R) for that service.
+A Rubric Client (RC) wants to store a Rubric Object (RO) for one year so they contract with a Rubric (R) for that service.
 To make math easy we'll say its a large file and it will cost 365 Rubricoin (RBC) to store the RO for one year.

 ### Transaction Process